Amsterdam

 Tivoli Doelen Amsterdam Hotel

-A Dutch Golden Age palace that Rembrandt knew, today a discreet haven for history lovers facing the Amstel.
+A Dutch Golden Age palace that knew Rembrandt, today a discreet refuge for history lovers facing the Amstel.

 The Tivoli Doelen Amsterdam Hotel occupies a 17th-century building on Nieuwe Doelenstraat, former address of the arquebusiers' guild immortalised by Rembrandt in The Night Watch.
-We step into a hall with dark wood panelling, moulded ceilings, crystal chandeliers, black-and-white checkerboard floor.
-The rooms blend antique parquet, classic Dutch furniture, heavy fabrics, white marble bathrooms.
-The view overlooks the Amstel or lateral canals, shifting light typical of Amsterdam.
-The restaurant serves international cuisine in a wood-panelled dining room, copious buffet breakfast included in some rates.
-From 352 € a night, it's one of the city's best-placed historic palaces, provided you accept classic comfort over design.
+We enter a hall with dark wood panelling, moulded ceilings, crystal chandeliers, black-and-white chequered floor.
+The rooms blend ancient parquet, classic Dutch furniture, heavy fabrics, white marble bathrooms.
+The view overlooks the Amstel or lateral canals, changing light typical of Amsterdam.
+The restaurant serves international cuisine in a panelled dining room, copious buffet breakfast included in some rates.
+From 352 € per night, it is one of the city's best-located historic palaces, provided one accepts classic comfort over design.
 We recommend it for the address and soul of the place, not for innovation ✨

 What makes this hotel unique

-• Grade-listed 1642 building, former headquarters of the arquebusiers' guild painted by Rembrandt
+• Listed 1642 building, former seat of the arquebusiers' guild painted by Rembrandt

-• 50 metres from Rijksmuseum, 100 metres from Rembrandtplein, 5 minutes on foot from Bloemenmarkt
+• 50 metres from the Rijksmuseum, 100 metres from Rembrandtplein, 5 minutes on foot from Bloemenmarkt

-• Rooms with period parquet, moulded ceilings, views over Amstel or adjacent canals
+• Rooms with period parquet, moulded ceilings, views over the Amstel or adjacent canals

 • Restaurant in 17th-century panelled room, international cuisine, room service until 10pm